AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/Spring/module_projects.md

     - Your modeling approach
         - Data processing pipeline
         - Models evaluated and model selected (must include at least 1 non deep learning model and 1 deep learning model - see details above)
-    - Either visualizations of the output (graphs) and/or a demo of your project
+    - Demo of your project's visual interface (Streamlit, HTML, Dash, Gradio etc)
     - Results and conclusions
 2) Submitted link to a public or private GitHub repo containing your code.
-Code should be organized in the following structure.
+Code should be organized in a structure similar to the below.
 Be sure to include a requirements.txt file and a README describing the project and how to run it.
 You must either include the data in your repo if it is small enough or provide a link to it along with the original source.

 ### Project repo structure
 Your project repo should be organized similar to the below structure.
 You may deviate from the below structure if you wish, but make sure you have at least the main components (README, requirements.txt, main.py, helper scripts, model(s), data).
 You may also add additional files/directories if needed, e.g. dockerfile, database or html/css.

+Notes:
-Note: if you use Colab Pro for your project, your main file can be a notebook file (`main.ipynb` instead of `main.py`) which accesses your data, imports modules and runs your project.
+- If you use Colab Pro for your project, your main file can be a notebook file (`main.ipynb` instead of `main.py`) which accesses your data, imports modules and runs your project.
+If you use a notebook as your main file, it should NOT include any code other than importing your scripts and running them.
 Be sure not to accidentally include any secrets in this file.
+- If you use code that you did not write yourself, you MUST provide attribution at top of the script file to the original author and a link to their repo
+- All code should be organized in classes and functions.
+There should be NO loose code lines in any of the repo files
+- Code should be clear and commented.
+Use descriptive variable names and docstrings for all classes and functions.
+Include code comments where needed

 ```
 ├── README.md               <- description of project and how to set up and run it